marianogg9/playing-with-sops/README.md

 When you are finished modifying, save it and SOPS will re encrypt its values and update both its `sops.lastmodified` and `sops.mac` attributes.

+If you want to use different files for encrypted and unencrypted content, you can make use of `--output` flag to write the encrypt/decrypt results.

 ### Decrypt

-There are two ways of doing it:
+There are different ways of doing it:
 - In place:
     ```bash
     sops -i -d file.yaml